mitrick2/docs-api/admin/index.md

 }
 ```

-The `resource_type` will always match the resource name in the URL.
-All resources are returned wrapped in an array, with the exception of specific singular resources returned from `/site/` or `/settings/`.
+- `resource_type`: will always match the resource name in the URL.
+All resources are returned wrapped in an array, with the exception of `/site/` and `/settings/`.

-The meta object contains [pagination](/api/content/#pagination) information for browse requests.
+- `meta`: contains [pagination](/api/content/#pagination) information for browse requests.

+#### Composing requests

-When composing JSON payloads to send to the API, you must always use this same format.
+When composing JSON payloads to send to the API as POST or PUT requests, you must always use this same format, unless the documentation for an endpoint says otherwise.

-### Parameters

-Query parameters provide fine-grained control over responses.
-All endpoints accept `include` and `fields`.
-Browse endpoints additionally accept `filter`, `limit`, `page` and `order`.
-Some endpoints have their own specific parameters.

-The values provided as query parameters MUST be url encoded when used directly.
-The [client libraries](/api/javascript/) will handle this for you.
+Requests with JSON payloads require the `Content-Type: application/json` header.
+Most request libraries have JSON-specific handling that will do this for you.

 ### Pagination